N6-Methyladenosine

 The biological functions of m6A are mediated through a group of RNA binding proteins that specifically recognize the methylated adenosine on RNA.
 These binding proteins are named m6A readers.
 The YT521-B homology (YTH) domain family of proteins (YTHDF1, YTHDF2, YTHDF3 and YTHDC1) have been characterized as direct m6A readers and have a conserved m6A-binding pocket.
 Insulin-like growth factor-2 mRNA-binding proteins 1, 2, and 3 (IGF2BP1–3) are reported as a novel class of m6A readers.
 IGF2BPs use K homology (KH) domains to selectively recognize m6A-containing RNAs and promote their translation and stability.
 These m6A readers, together with m6A methyltransferases (writers) and demethylases (erasers), establish a complex mechanism of m6A regulation in which writers and erasers determine the distributions of m6A on RNA, whereas readers mediate m6A-dependent functions. m6A has also been shown to mediate a structural switch termed m6A switch.

 The specificity of m6A installation on mRNA is controlled by exon architecture and exon junction complexes.
 Exon junction complexes suppress m6A methylation near exon-exon junctions by packaging nearby RNA and protecting it from methylation by the m6A methyltransferase complex. m6A regions in long internal and terminal exons, away from exon-exon junctions and exon junction complexes, escape suppression and can be methylated by the methyltransferase complex.

-Species distribution
+In eukaryotes, m6dA (DNA) is enriched in transcriptionally permissive regions, colocalizing with H3K4me3 nucleosomes.
+Production of m6dA is mediated by AMT1 (MTA1) and AMT6/7 (MTA9), which are distantly related to the RNA-methylating enzymes.
+The two form a complex and are inferred to exist in the common ancestor of extant eukaryotes, but have been lost in many lineages including animals and plants.